 Cons: Can be a little too drying and may leave hair lifeless without a regular conditioner or hair rinse.
 Not a load of suds coming from this shampoo bar, but a slight amount that would satisfy some.

 We hope we’ve unraveled some shampoo bar mysteries and inspired your interest to try them out.
 We would love to know which ones are your favorites, if not listed here.
 Happy, healthy hair, everyone!

 Photos from Canva.com.
-This Vegan Shampoo Bar Guide is not sponsored by any of the brands or companies mentioned, and we only share products and companies we sincerely adore.
+This Guide to Vegan Shampoo Bars is not sponsored by any of the brands or companies mentioned, and we only share products and companies we sincerely adore.
 This article includes affiliate links when available, and shopping through these links supports World of Vegan.